kieviceb/TERRENATOR-WRO-2024/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/2ade620d-4395-4257-9a37-d1a50e8ead96" alt="Imagen 1" width="200">
 </p>
-For our vehicle, we are only interested in the z-axis (Yaw) of the MPU-6050, because this axis is the one that will allow us to determine the desired angles for our robot to work, in our vehicle, we have to let the sensor calibrate to start, at the time of being calibrated the angles that we are interested in are those of 90 degrees to be able to make a right angle turn and to help stabilize the PD, because we had the problem that in the straight lines the PD is well stabilized, but when making the curves it went crazy, and began to oscillate a lot, then to have more precise turns, We used the Z axis (Yaw) of the MPU-6050, but this also had its complications, because the values sent by the z axis were not so simple for the robot to understand, because the first curve, if they were 90 degrees, but the next curve for example the gyroscope threw 180 degrees, and if it is logical, but it was more difficult to implement, so we thought of several possible solutions for this, we thought of resetting or resetting the values of Yaw or the z-axis after each curve, so that if in the serial we can always see that it turns 90 degrees exactly, but this greatly affected the accuracy of the sensor.
+For our vehicle, we are only interested in the z-axis (Yaw) of the MPU-6050, because this axis is the one that will allow us to determine the desired angles for our robot to work, in our vehicle, we have to let the sensor calibrate to start, at the time of being calibrated the angles that we are interested in are those of 90 degrees to be able to make a right angle turn and to help stabilize the PD, we had an issue that in the straight lines the PD is well stabilized, but when making the curves it went crazy, and began to oscillate a lot, then to have more precise turns, We used the Z axis (Yaw) of the MPU-6050, but this also had its complications, because the values sent by the z axis were not so simple for the robot to understand, because the first curve, if they were 90 degrees, but the next curve for example the gyroscope threw 180 degrees, and it is logical, but it was more difficult to implement, so we thought of several possible solutions for this, we thought of resetting the values of Yaw or the z-axis after each curve, so that if in the serial we can always see that it turns 90 degrees exactly, this greatly affected the accuracy of the sensor.

  <br>
  <br>